19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 ### Protection from personal liability

-5\.—(1) No liability shall lie against the Agency or any authorised officer by reason of the fact that —
+5\.—(1) No liability shall lie against any authorised officer by reason of the fact that —

 (a) any works are carried out in accordance with the provisions of this Act; or

 (b) such works or plans of the works are subject to inspection, approval or certification by the Director-General or an authorised officer.

+[12/2011 wef 01/09/2011]

 [4/2002]